emqx/emqx-docs/en_US/tutorial/tune.md

 ## Turn off swap

-Linux swap partitions may cause nondeterministic memory latency to Erlang virutal machine, which in turn significantly affects the system stability.
+Linux swap partitions may cause nondeterministic memory latency to Erlang virtual machine, which in turn significantly affects the system stability.
 It is recommended to turn off swap permanently.